 Rounding out the construction of the shoe, the mesh upper and blown rubber outsole are nice touches.
 I’ve always like the rubber used in Asics shoes – it’s grippy without wearing too fast, and provides secure footing in all but the slickest conditions.
 The mesh upper and padded heel cup are comfortable for multiple temperatures and running conditions.
 True, I only tested these in cold (For Colorado) temps, but in the past I’ve never had a problem running in the GT-1000 on even the hottest of days.

 Overall, I’d say the GT-1000 works the best for those who want a solid and dependable trainer for multiple types of activities, but want running to come first and foremost on that list.
 As it runs true to size (go up a half size from your sizing in a dress/casual shoe), don’t hesitate to order them online.
 Heavier runners will enjoy the amount of support given by combination of cushioning and dual density midsole, but lighter runners who favor a medial foot strike may wish to look elsewhere.
 If you aren’t as much of a fan of the blue as I was, you can always pick from a one of five different color choices – the GT-1000 ranges from a much more subtle silver/blue palette to a yellow so bright it hurts my brain.
 At a affordable price point of $100, you might even just pick up a couple of colors – perhaps one for yourself, and one for that lady at my gym.
-Check them out for yourself at https://www.asics.com/ – you’ll find the GT-1000 in their “structured cushioning” category.
+For more info on the GT-1000 and other Asics footwear, visit www.amazon.com/asics.